martinlindenberg/serverless-plugin-alerting/README.md

  - key: name of the metric that needs to be checked
  - the values were used to fill up a aws-cli command
  - http://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html

- ### alerting.multiple.json

- - you can add multiple alerts as an array of alerting-objects
- - use-case:
-    - alert1: submit normal notifications immediately to instant messenger (Example: Threshold: Errors >= 1 for 1 minute)
-    - alert2: submit notification to statuspage of your service to notify the customers about a problem (Example: Threshold: Duration >= 500 for 5 minutes)